Top five tips for the assessment centre

 Jot down specific examples of times when you’ve demonstrated things that the interviewers will be looking for, for example communication skills or team work skills, and have them at the ready to drop on the day!

-4. Listen carefully to instructions, questions & your fellow assessment centre candidates
+4. Listen carefully to instructions, questions, and your fellow assessment centre candidates

 You may know what to expect on the assessment centre day, but that doesn’t mean that you shouldn’t listen carefully to all instructions and questions posed to you during the interview.
 The interviewers are interested to see how you process information.
 If you’re not quite sure of something, there’s no harm at all in asking for the question to be repeated, or whether it could be phrased in a different way to ensure you five the most appropriate answer.
 That’s always better than an awkward silence!